 Sit or Stand Stairlifts

 A sit or stand stairlift brings more choice to the home.
 Sit-stand stairlifts are perfect for homes with multiple users with differing physical abilities, or for individuals with fluctuating mobility.
-And models like the Brooks Sit Stand Stairlift SL-SS are approved by the Arthritis Foundation.
 With a footrest and grab rail, users who experience pain or discomfort when sitting can opt to stand up.
 With a fold-away seat, users who can sit in comfort can choose to sit down as they use the stairs.

 If you’d like to know more about the differences between the different types of stairlifts, call our friendly team on 0800 644 7766 who’ll be happy to give you advice.
 Or arrange for a FREE home assessment with a no-obligation quote, and you could have a new chair lift installed before you know it.